 The project features various vegetative species like Casuarina, Conocarpus, Algaroba, Neem, Fig and Indigenous Species.

 Address: Majengo, Mombasa, Kenya

-It presents itself as a historical Arab-African town which is one of the many remnants of the gone era and is perhaps the only one open for public visitors.
+Preserved as a National Museum, these ruins directly reflect the government's commitment to sustain the country's cultural and historical background.
+It presents itself as a historical Arab-African town, one of the many remnants of the gone era and is perhaps the only one open for public visitors.

 Address: Off Watamu Road, Gede, Gede Watamu Rd, Kenya